-We were recently approached by the Texas A&M University Superfund Research Center to talk about the importance of monitoring air pollution and provide an introduction to the science behind our technology to an audience of scientists across disciplines.
+We were recently approached by the Texas A&M University Superfund Research Center to talk about the importance of monitoring air pollution and the technology behind BreezoMeter to provide an introduction to the science behind our technology to an audience of scientists across disciplines.

 The webinar was an exciting opportunity for outreach to the researchers at Texas A&M University, the broader scientific community, and several government agencies to explain the scientific rationale for our approach to environmental technology and illustrate examples of its use by the general public, companies and government agencies, but also a great opportunity to share more information about what we do, who we are, and get involved with some interesting air quality monitoring Q&As with the scientists and decision-makers.